-2.4 PLUMBING FIXTURES
+2.2 PLUMBING FIXTURES

 - A. Furnish and install plumbing fixtures where shown on the Drawings.
 Type, size, and performance shall be as tabulated in the schedule and on the drawings. - B. Where indicated on the drawings to be a future fixture, this contractor shall provide all waste, vent, and water supplies as indicated on the drawings and according to local code. - C. Exposed flush, waste, and supply pipes at the fixtures shall be chromium plated brass pipe, iron pipe size.
-Fittings for brass pipe shall be cast brass, chromium plated. - D. Install chromium plated wall or floor plates (escutcheons) with set-screw where piping passes through walls or floors. - E. All handicap lavoratories supply pipe and drain pipe will be fitted with removable safety covers that comply with handicap code requirements. - F. All fixtures fitted to the walls or floors shall be ground and true and be sealed with a non-hardening white silicone caulk bead. - G. All plumbing fixtures shall be supported per manufacturer's recommendations. - H. Provide tailpieces on p-traps for condensate from heat pumps where shown on plans.
+Fittings for brass pipe shall be cast brass, chromium plated. - D. Install chromium plated wall or floor plates (escutcheons) with set-screw where piping passes through walls or floors. - E. All handicap lavoratories supply pipe and drain pipe will be fitted with removable safety covers that comply with handicap code requirements. - F. All fixtures fitted to the walls or floors shall be ground and true and be sealed with a nonhardening white silicone caulk bead. - G. All plumbing fixtures shall be supported per manufacturer's recommendations.

-2.5 FLOOR DRAINS
+2.3 FLOOR DRAINS

-- A. Furnish and install floor drains where shown on the Drawings.
+A. Furnish and install floor drains where shown on the Drawings.
 Type, size, and performance shall be as tabulated in the schedule and on the drawings.
 Connect outlet of drain to "P" trap.
-Venting installation requirements of floor drains whether or not shown on plans shall be according to code and approved by the code official. - B. Furnish and install any floor drains required by the authority having jurisdiction to meet the Uniform Plumbing Code 2009 704.3.